JIRA Integration with TestLodge Tool: We Provide a Step-by-Step Tutorial Here

 Let us know whenever a test gets failed because an issue is automatically created in JIRA.
 It’s also possible to set the ‘component’, ‘priority’ and ‘assigned user’ directly from TestLodge.
 This is a huge time saver because an issue can be raised in TestLodge, which also delivers a more efficient communication between testers and developers.

 #2) Pull back the JIRA issue status

-Once issues for failed tests have been resolved, it’s possible to request TestLodge pull back a JIRA issue ticket status within a test run so you can see the status along with the test.
+Once issues for failed tests have been resolved, it’s possible to request TestLodge to pull back the JIRA issue ticket status within the test run so you can see the status along with the test.

-Create re-runs based on both TestLodge results and a JIRA issue status.
-For instance, you could create a re-run with all failed tests that have a resolved ticket in JIRA.
+Created re-runs based on both TestLodge results and JIRA issue status.
+For instance, you can create a re-run with all failed tests that have a resolved ticket in JIRA.
 Allowing you to only retest the bugs that have been resolved.

 #4) Ticket status

-When re-running the test, it’s also possible to update the Jira ticket status directly from TestLodge along with also re-assigning the ticket.
-So if the issue has been verified, you can mark it as closed.
+After re-running the test, it’s also possible to update the Jira ticket status directly from TestLodge along with also re-assigning the ticket.
+Once the issue has been verified, you can mark it as closed.

 #5) Cloud and Server